-Do your users or customers find your content useful and meaningful to their goals?
-If not, your content is likely failing to help them accomplish what they came to your website or application to do.
+Is your content useful and meaningful in meeting your users’ or customers’ goals?
+If not, it is likely failing to engage your audience–let alone help them accomplish what they came to your website or application to do.

 It is essential that your organization makes content useful.
 In fact, we have found this to be so important that Content Science includes Content Usefulness and Content Relevance as two of the six dimensions of content effectiveness we measure with our ContentWRX software.